 Vocalizations

-This is an adaptation lions have developed to communicate within their group.
-They hum when content and puff when they approach each other with good intentions.
-Grunting is a sound they produce to keep in touch when they are moving from one area to the other.
-Females roar to protect their cubs from other animals or when they call other females to help fight the intruders off.
-Males roar to specify their location, display their strength, and signal other animals to stay away from the pride.
+Vocalizations are an important adaptation lions use to communicate within their group.
+A lion hums when it is content, and puffs as a friendly greeting when approaching another lion.
+Grunting is how they stay in touch while moving from one area to another.
+Females roar to protect their cubs from danger, or to call other females for help when intruders threaten the group.
+Males roar to announce their location, show their strength, and warn other animals to keep away from the pride.

 Nocturnal Hunting